ZackDeRose/typescript-snippets/TypedIds/README.md

 # Typed Id's

 ### Problem
-In most projects Id's are used to identify entitys.
+In most projects Id's are used to identify entities.
 If this is done with plain strings, the TypeScript compiler can't differentiate between a UserId and an OrderId for example.

 ### Solution
-Provide an interface which wraps the String type to give the tsc the ability to support us while handling Id's.
+Provide an interface which wraps the String type to give the TypeScript compiler the ability to help the developer while handling Id's.

 ### Example